pythontime/tac-live_terraform_3_30_23/opt-08-multi-workspaces/opt-08-instructions.md

 > Note: To reset the working directory to a non-initialized state, simply delete all Terraform-created files and directories, including:
 > .terraform, .terraform.tfstate.d, terraform.tfstate, terraform.tfstate.backup.
 > However, the last two should already be gone because we deleted their corresponding workspaces.
 Remember that!
 > A quick way to do this is `rm -r {.t*,t*}`.
-However, this implies a best practice: Don't name any terraform configuration files starting with a 't'.
+However, be careful, this will delete any files/directories that start with a 't', including things such as terraform.tfvars and test.tf!

 ---
 ## *"Again, it is the legend."*